Evaluation and monitoring metrics for generative AI

 How does it work?
 The fluency measure assesses the extent to which the generated text conforms to grammatical rules, syntactic structures, and appropriate vocabulary usage, resulting in linguistically correct responses.

-When to use it?
-Use it when evaluating the linguistic correctness of the AI-generated text, ensuring that it adheres to proper grammatical rules, syntactic structures, and vocabulary usage in the generated responses.
+When to use it Use it when evaluating the linguistic correctness of the AI-generated text, ensuring that it adheres to proper grammatical rules, syntactic structures, and vocabulary usage in the generated responses.

 What does it need as input?
 Question, Generated Answer

 Fluency measures the quality of individual sentences in the answer, and whether they are well-written and grammatically correct.
 Consider the quality of individual sentences when evaluating fluency.
-Given the question and answer, score the fluency of the answer between one to five stars using the following rating scale:
+Given the query and answer, score the fluency of the answer between one to five stars using the following rating scale:

 One star: the answer completely lacks fluency